 Pepperdine University, one of California’s leading universities, has a unique interdisciplinary curriculum that balances the quantitative aspects of public policy analysis with both history and philosophy.
-The School of Public Policy commits to preparing its students to be the next generation of public leaders, many of whom are graduates of respected social science and service programs – through its P4: Pepperdine Policy Partners Program.
-The P4 program provides qualifying City Year alumni a number of generous tuition scholarships ranging from 40% to 70%.
+Pepperdine University’s School of Public Policy commits to preparing its students to be the next generation of public leaders, many of whom are graduates of respected social science and service programs – through its P4: Pepperdine Policy Partners Program.
+The P4 program provides qualifying City Year alums a number of generous tuition scholarships ranging from 40% to 70%.

 University of Colorado Denver | School of Public Affairs